kennymckormick/Triplet-Representation-of-human-Body/README.md

 # Triplet-Representation-of-human-Body

-This repo is for paper "TRB: A Novel Triplet Representation for 2D Human Human Body Understanding".
+This repo is for paper ["TRB: A Novel Triplet Representation for 2D Human Human Body Understanding".](https://arxiv.org/abs/1910.11535).
+The repo contains contour keypoints annotations of MPII dataset used in this paper.

 ### What is TRB?